kxming/skstory/content/post/2024-07-30/index.md

 description: ""
 ---

-During the development process, if you find that an NPM package does not fully meet your needs or has bugs, here is how you can handle it:
+During the development process, if you find that the functionality of an NPM package does not fully meet the requirements, or there are bugs, how to deal with it?

+There are scenarios where you might find a bug in an NPM package during development.
+Here's how you can handle such situations:

-Firstly, the best option is to submit an issue to the original author, fork the repository, make modifications, and submit a pull request.
-However, this method can take time and effort.
-If the author is inactive or strict, the timeline might be extended significantly, which can be detrimental to your project schedule.
+1. Submit an Issue or Pull Request: The first step is to submit an issue to the original author or fork the repository, make the necessary changes, and create a pull request.
+However, this approach has a significant downside - it can be time-consuming.
+If the author is strict or inactive, it might take a long time for your changes to be merged, which your project might not be able to afford.

-Additionally, if your modifications only apply to specific business scenarios and are not universal, your pull request might be rejected.

-In summary, modifying the source code of an NPM package is an ideal solution, but if it is not feasible, you need to find temporary or alternative solutions.
+2. Temporary or Alternative Solutions: In cases where modifying the source package is not feasible, you need a temporary or alternative solution.
+Here are two common scenarios:

-In the following content, we will discuss several recommended methods to handle such situations.
+- **Small Code Changes**: If the required modifications are minimal, consider using a patch.

+- **Large Code Changes or Obfuscated Code**: If the changes are extensive or the package code is minified/obfuscated, making direct modifications might not be practical.
+In this case, you can modify the source code, change the package name, and republish it.
+Then, update your project to use this new package.

+Directly modifying the code in node_modules is possible but not recommended, as these changes will be lost the next time you run npm install or update the package.
+Below are some recommended methods to handle this situation effectively:

 ## Using Fork